 This kit began in 2013 as dice, plastic poker chips and a half-sized deck of regular playing cards.
 The deck was later replaced with a custom-printed one which included added corner numbers (0-5 in six

 "circle" suits, and numbers 1 through 35, which is enough to play a lot of things) and scanned-in chunks from games I already owned.

-The kit includes the Freeze-Dried Games Pack, a mixed bag of 100-word rulesets for card, dice, paper and word games that I've been compiling), for a total of 109 games.
+and/or poker chips, and 80 in the Freeze-Dried Games Pack (a mixed bag of 100-word rulesets for card, dice, paper and word games that I've been compiling), for a total of 109 games.